58meghana/liver-cirrhosis/README.md

-Here's a **short and neat `README.md`** file version of your project summary, tailored for clarity and GitHub friendliness:

----

 # Liver Cirrhosis Stage Prediction

 Predicting Stage 4 liver cirrhosis using clinical and demographic data from the Mayo Clinic PBC study.